obmarg/cynic/README.md

 - Defining custom scalars.
 - Building dynamic (but still type checked) queries at run time.
 - Query arguments including input objects

-The following features are not well supported or tested and may not work well, or at all:

-- Fetching union and interface types via inline fragments
+- Interfaces & union types

 The following features are not yet supported, though should be soon (if you want to help out with the project I'd be happy for someone else to try and